Gaius Cassius Longinus: Epicureanism

 Sedley agrees that the conversion of Cassius should be dated to 48, when Cassius stopped resisting Caesar, and finds it unlikely that Epicureanism was a sufficient or primary motivation for his later decision to take violent action against the dictator.
 Rather, Cassius would have had to reconcile his intention with his philosophical views.
 Cicero provides evidence that Epicureans recognized circumstances when direct action was justified in a political crisis.
 In the quotation above, Cassius explicitly rejects the idea that morality is good to be chosen for its own sake; morality, as a means of achieving pleasure and ataraxia, is not inherently superior to the removal of political anxieties.
 The inconsistencies between traditional Epicureanism and an active approach to securing freedom ultimately could not be resolved, and during the Empire, the philosophy of political opposition tended to be Stoic.
 This circumstance, Momigliano argues, helps explain why historians of the Imperial era found Cassius more difficult to understand than Brutus, and less admirable.

 Cultural depictions

 In Dante's Inferno (Canto XXXIV), Cassius is one of three people deemed sinful enough to be chewed in one of the three mouths of Satan, in the very centre of Hell, for all eternity, as a punishment for killing Julius Caesar.
 The other two are Brutus, his fellow conspirator, and Judas Iscariot, the Biblical betrayer of Jesus.
-It is unknown why the third ringleader of the conspiracy to kill Caesar, Decimus Brutus, was not also shown this deep in Hell.
+It is unknown why the third ringleader of the conspiracy to kill Caesar, Decimus Brutus, was not shown this deep in Hell.
 Cassius also plays a major role in Shakespeare's play Julius Caesar (I. ii.
 190–195) as the leader of the conspiracy to assassinate Caesar.
 Caesar distrusts him, and states, "Yond Cassius has a lean and hungry look; He thinks too much: such men are dangerous."
 In one of the final scenes of the play, Cassius mentions to one of his subordinates that the day, October 3, is his birthday, and dies shortly afterwards.